Lioarlan/UxBufList-Sench-Touch-Extension/README.txt

   list config parameter "grouped" to true, and the extension config parameter useGroupHeaders to false, you can use an index bar without having group headers, as some native iOS applications do.
 Obviously, setting useGroupHeaders to true gives you standard group headers.
+As of release 0.15, you can also use group headers without an index bar.
 - The configuration parameter "blockScrollSelect" is provided.
 If set to true, this prevents item selection while the list is still scrolling, so you can tap the list to stop scroll without invoking a selection -